If you’re travelling to Spain, our travel advice and updates give you practical tips and useful information.

-Potential and existing property owners should ensure that their legal title to the property is completely in order as their rights relating to, for example, notification of development plans, depend on the property being correctly registered.
+Potential and existing property owners should ensure that their legal title to the property is completely in order, as their rights relating to, for example, notification of development plans, depend on the property being correctly registered.
 Property buyers should not, at any point in the transaction, carry around large sums of cash.

-Natural Disasters and Climate
+Natural Disasters & Climate

 You need a passport to enter Spain.
-There is no minimum passport validity requirement but your passport must be valid for the planned period of your stay.
+While there is no minimum passport validity requirement, your passport must be valid for the planned period of your stay.

 Since 2007, transport carriers (airlines, ferries, etc) are required to provide details of passengers entering Spain.
 This means that carriers transporting passengers to Spain from Ireland should provide the following details of each passenger:

-• Date of birth
+- Date of birth

 - Number and type of travel document (passport or National Identity Card)